Searching for millicharged particles with 1 kg of Skipper-CCDs using the NuMI beam at Fermilab: Search for Millicharged particles with the NuMI beam

 where $n_{det}$ is the electron number density of the detector material and $\sigma(E_{r}^{min},E_{r}^{max})$ is the scattering cross-section.
-It is useful to highlight the dependence of $\lambda$ with the magnitudes of interest for further discussions.
-For example, we can write the following simplified relation for a recoil energy $E_{recoil}$ not too low,
+For further discussion, it is useful to highlight the dependence of $\lambda$ on the quantities of interest.
+Hence, we can write the following simplified relation when the recoil energy $E_{recoil}$ is above 20~eV,

-The dependence on $E_{recoil}$ changes as recoil energy decreases and reaches extremely low values because the cross-section drops below about 8 eV (see Fig. \ref{fig:PAI_cross}).
+In regards to cross-section calculations, mCPs are expected to be ultra-relativistic charged particles that arrive at the detector with a velocity parameterised by $\beta=p/E$.
+Given that these particles have a charge of $q=\varepsilon e$, where $\varepsilon$ can be a real number between 0 and 1 and $e$ is the charge of the electron, mCPs are expected to interact electromagnetically within our detector.
+Following \cite{Plasmon:forthcoming}, the interaction cross section between the mCPs and silicon can be described by,